This page presents the history of North Carolina passenger car license plates, from the 1956 plate through the present day.

 For about the first three years, from mid-1982 to mid-1985, graphic First in Flight plates all had five or six serial characters.
 The formats issued were xxx-00 and xxx-000.
 In the case of the five-character plates, early issues had no spaces before or after the square separator, and so the serial characters were bunched in the middle of the plate, while later issues did have spaces and the serial was spread out across the whole plate.

 The sequence in which these plates were issued is somewhat convoluted.
 Initially, serial numbers picked up where the red-on-white 1982 base plate had left off, starting with plate ZSA-101, and continued until ZZZ-999 was reached.
 Again, plate numbers in each letter combination began at 101.
-Then, five-character plates and six-character plates with the number 100 were issued.
-It's a matter of debate among plate historians whether these were issued simultaneoulsy or whether the number 100 plates were issued only after all the five-character combinations had been issued.
-In either event, serials started with AAA-11 and inexplicably ended at about XZZ-100.
-Plate numbers in each letter combination began at 11 on the five-character plates.
+Then, five-character plates, as well as six-character plates with the number 100, were issued.
+Five-character plate numbers started at 11 for each letter combination; this series started with AAA-11 and inexplicably ended at about XZZ-100.
 Finally, six-character plates were issued starting at AAA-101 and ending at JAY-999 in mid-1985, again with each letter combination having an initial number of 101.
 At this point, no further six-character plates could be issued, because the remaining numbers were still in use on the red-on-white 1975-1982 base plates.

 Although North Carolina passenger plates had had reflective backgrounds since 1967, some First in Flight plates in the six-character B, C, and D series were painted, rather than made of reflective sheeting.
 There were two versions of painted plates – the earlier version in the B and C series on which the blades of grass cannot be seen behind the words North Carolina, and the later verison in the C and D series where the blades of grass are visible through the red paint of the state name.
 However, there were not clean start and end points for these painted plates; reflective background plates were intermingled with the painted plates, sequence-wise.